Mixail132/EnergyScrapper/README.md

 ## Launching
 For launching the database scraping simply run 'views.py'.\
-For launching the updater simply run 'updater,py'.
+For launching the updater simply run 'updater.py'.